This post contains affiliate links. Upon purchase, we earn a small commission that keeps this site up and running. See our Disclosure.

 If renting your car with Turo worries you, never fear — your car is covered for up to one million dollars in damages and Turo offers roadside assistance with its service.

-So, if your car is just sitting in the driveway over the weekend or while you’re away on vacation, why not list it with Turo and put it to work for you!
+So, if your car is just sitting in the driveway over the weekend or while you’re away on vacation, click here to put your car to work for you!
 You could end up with a few hundred more bucks in your pocket by doing absolutely nothing…talk about passive income.

 Earn Money Doing Small Tasks in Your Spare Time